farvardin/binaural-synth/README.md

  * a white noise

 If you connect a MIDI keyboard, you should be able to play the frequencies with the keys! (monophonic)

+You can also send CC message (using knobs on your keyboard, if you have some), to alter some parameters.
+Edit binauralsynth.pd and change the values of the "ctlin" in the (knobs) subprogram.

+You can use the binaural-synth with the pd-pulp VST, but it's not working correctly at the moment (you have to rename the virtual knobs to pdpulp_p1 *_p2... etc and change use a midi keyboard).

 ## Licence